Agnes4Him/online-course-completion-prediction/README.md

 Online learning platforms have revolutionized education by making a wide range of courses accessible to people worldwide.
 However, a significant challenge these platforms face is the high dropout rate of students.
 Understanding and predicting which students are likely to complete a course can help educators and administrators design better intervention strategies, personalize learning experiences, and ultimately improve student retention and success rates.

 2. Objective
-The objective of this project is to develop and deploy a machine learning model that predicts whether a student will complete an online course.
-By accurately predicting course completion, the model can assist online learning platforms in identifying at-risk students early and implementing measures to support them throughout their learning journey.
+The objective of this project is to `train` and `deploy` a machine learning model that predicts whether a student will complete an online course.
+By accurately predicting course completion, the model can assist online learning platforms in identifying at-risk students early and implement measures to support them throughout their learning journey.

 3. Data Source
 The data for this project was sourced from kaggle.com, and includes the following: